Krish-Kannekanti/System_Puzzle/README.md

 * Use the submission box to enter the link to your GitHub repo or Bitbucket ONLY
 * Link to the specific repo for this project, not your general profile
 * Put any comments in the README inside your project repo

+# Solution implemented after changes

+*	The order of port number in docker-composer.yml file was not proper.
+Changed it to “8080:80”.
+This helps the flask app to listen to     the proper port number, 8080, as per the flaskapp.conf.
+*	The path for local folder is incorrect in the given yml file.
+The syntax has been corrected from “data” to “./data”
+*	In order to handle the system from shutting down when the postgresql doesn’t start “restart:always” has been included
+*	Updated port number in app.py file.
+In order to do that, port number 5001 has been initialized.
+    App.run(host = ‘0.0.0.0’, port = int(“5001”)).
+This is done as it was exposed in docker file but not in app.py
+*   In order to db connection related error, try method is implemented at the start of the code.
+Which is not mandatory but just for         safer coding and understanding

 # FAQ